latex3/babel/docs/index.md

-Please, refer to the manual of the distribution you have installed, which in Windows and MacOS usually involves configuring it with a graphical user interface, and in Un*x systems with some command (for example, `sudo apt-get install texlive-lang-arabic` for Arabic in Ubuntu).
+Please, refer to the manual of the distribution you have installed, which in Windows and MacOS usually involves configuring it with a graphical user interface, and in Un*x systems with some command, as for example `sudo apt-get install texlive-lang-arabic` for Arabic in Ubuntu.
+(Note some Linux distros install outdated versions.
+In such a case, it's advisable to install TeXLive.)

 -----------------------